harpocrates/corrode/src/Language/Rust/Corrode/C.md

 We could have a "compound statement", also known as a "block".
 A compound statement contains a sequence of zero or more statements or declarations; see `interpretBlockItem` below for details.

+In the case of an empty compound statement, we make an exception of our usual rule of not simplifying the generated rust and simply ignore the "statement".

 ```haskell
 interpretStatement (CCompound [] [] _) = return []